ballerina-platform/ballerina-distribution/examples/task-one-time-job-execution/task_one_time_job_execution.md

 # Schedule one time job

-The `task` library provides APIs to schedule Ballerina jobs at a specific time and manage those jobs.
+The `task` library provides API to schedule Ballerina jobs at a specific time.

 For more information on the underlying module, see the [Task module](https://docs.central.ballerina.io/ballerina/task/latest/).